cookiesncream716/helloWorld2/README.md

 	  </script>
 	</html>

 The rest of the code to build the plugin will go inside the last set of script tags.
 Inside that set of script tags, create a variable for the plugin.
-Usually the variable will a one or two word description of the plugin.
+Usually the variable will be a one or two word description of the plugin:

 ```
-var HelloWorld = proto(Gem, function(superclass){}
+var HelloWorld = proto(Gem, function(superclass){})
 ```

-The plugin, or Gem, takes a name property, which should be the name of the plugin.
-It also has a constructor method called build which has three parameters, ticket, optionsObservee, and api.
+The plugin requires a name property and a constructor method called build, which has three parameters; ticket, optionsObservee, and api.

 ```
 var HelloWorld = proto(Gem, function(superclass){